 Shifting the transfer case to NEUTRAL can cause your vehicle to roll even if the transmission is in PARK (P).
 You or someone else could be seriously injured.
 Be sure to set the parking brake before placing the transfer case in NEUTRAL.
-See "Parking Brake" in the Index.
+See Parking Brake on page 2-41.